 Reverting to further triple rechecks in the UK.
 When things don’t seem to go your way you just get back to the basics!

 One day out of the blue whilst perusing Birth, Marriage and Deaths list we paused at now specific birth, marriage, and death listings.
 It was one we had combed over on numerous previous occasions.
 The surname for a particular marriage listing brought us startlingly to attention.
-It looked as if might be the one we wanted but the Christian name didn’t quite stack up.
+It looked as if it might be the one we wanted, but the Christian name didn’t quite stack up.

 All of a sudden – eureka!